dnldxn/lostwithdan/README.md

 * Pace chart bars are tiny when there are many data points
 * ~~Weird sporadic cropping issue with static map~~
 * Static image crops only from right when page gets smaller.
 It should crop from both sides.
+* Static map image not centered on high resolution screens

 # Resources